DevAccountEVBLX/counterparty-lib/README.md

 # Manual installation

-Download the latest [Bitcoin Core](https://github.com/bitcoin/bitcoin/releases) and create a `bitcoin.conf` file with the following options:
+Download the latest [XEP Core](https://github.com/ElectraProtocol/XEP-Core/releases) and create a `xep.conf` file with the following options:

 ```
 rpcuser=bitcoinrpc